+Which technical solutions can be recommended to allow the delivery control, such as multiplexing, switching and insertion, of different compressed programme bit streams and/or packet streams, i.e., TS or MMT, on the output channel of television distribution systems?

 What are the appropriate system model, requirements and transmission methods for UHDTV, HDR, 3D (stereoscopic/autostereoscopic/hologram), multi-view and free-viewpoint video signals using different transport means?